 Simply put, classical conditioning is responsible for involuntary responses, e.g., a dog salivating when dinner is served, while operant conditioning is responsible for voluntary responses, e.g., a dog sitting for a treat.

 Behavior modification and dog training are both based on classical and operant conditioning techniques.
 Operant conditioning techniques can further be divided into reward dog training and aversive dog training.

-Here, we focus on Cesar Millan's positive or reward based dog training techniques.
+Here, we focus on four of Cesar Millan's positive or reward-based dog training techniques.